Bryant Jennings: Early career

 Jennings made his professional debut on February 26, 2010.
 He beat Zeferino Albino by unanimous decision over four rounds.
 He went on the knock out Jon Bolden in three rounds and then rematched Albino on April 30, this time he knocked Albino in the first round.
 He went on to beat Bernell Stewart and Randy Smith in 2010.

 Jennings first fight of 2011 was on the February 26.
 He beat Theron Johnson by unanimous decision.
 He next fought David Williams, who he knocked out in two rounds.
 On 4 June he beat Mike Miller by unanimous decision.
 On July 23 he rematched Theron Johnson, again beating him by unanimous decision.
 Jennings fought twice more in 2011, beating Alexis Mejias and Kevin Franklin.

-Jennings’ first fight of 2012 was a ten-round bout against Maurice Byarm on January 21 at the Asylum Arena in South Philadelphia on the NBC Sports Network Fight Night opening card.
+Jennings's first fight of 2012 was a ten-round bout against Maurice Byarm on January 21 at the Asylum Arena in South Philadelphia on the NBC Sports Network Fight Night opening card.
 Jennings won the bout by unanimous decision to claim the Pennsylvania State heavyweight title.

 On March 24, 2012, he faced former WBO heavyweight champion Siarhei Liakhovich.
 The fight took place at Aviator Sports Complex, Brooklyn, New York and was televised on NBC Sports.

 Jennings controlled the fight with his jab and power punches.
 He won the fight after Liakhovich retired at the end of round nine.
-Jennings then faced Steve Collins (25-1) on June 16, 2012, at the Prudential Center, Newark, New Jersey.
+Jennings then faced Steve Collins (25–1) on June 16, 2012, at the Prudential Center, Newark, New Jersey.
 The fight was co-main event as part of NBC Sports Fight Night event, including Tomasz Adamek vs. Eddie Chambers.
 He won by unanimous decision after ten rounds to claim the USBA heavyweight title.

 Jennings went on to fight two more times in 2012, knocking out Chris Koval in 35 seconds.
 Then stopping Bowie Tupou in five rounds to retain his USBA heavyweight title.

 Jennings fought once in 2013, on June 14, stopping Andrey Fedosov in six rounds after Fedosov did not come out for the seventh.

 On January 25, 2014, Jennings fought Polish heavyweight, Artur Szpilka, at the Madison Square Garden.
 Jennings knocked out Szpilka in the tenth round.
-Jennings' next fight was against highly ranked contender Mike Perez, on July 26, 2014.
+Jennings's next fight was against highly ranked contender Mike Perez, on July 26, 2014.
 He beat Perez by a close fought split decision to earn a title shot as No.1 ranked contender and mandatory challenger, for the WBC title.

 Jennings later signed with promoters Gary Shaw and Antonio Leonard after buying out his existing agreement with Russell Peltz.

 World title challenge

 Jennings vs. Klitschko

 Jennings faced heavyweight champion Wladimir Klitschko on April 25, 2015, in Madison Square Garden for the WBA (Super), IBF, WBO, IBO, The Ring, and lineal heavyweight titles.
 Klitschko won the fight due to his effective use of his jab and hard right cross keeping Jennings at bay, Klitschko won via unanimous decision with two judges scoring it 116–111 and the final judge scoring it 118–109.
-After the fight, Klitschko admitted that this was one of his hardest fights in years.